 How you would summarize the results your patients have realized from you treating them with EPAT Therapy?

-The thing that EPAT does is it treats the cause and not the symptom, and you may have symptom as pain but really what is the cause?
+The thing that EPAT does is it treats the cause and not the symptom, and you may have a symptom as pain on top of foot but really what is the cause?
 Inflammation?
 Scar tissue?
 Lack of blood supply?

 This is a long lasting, not a short-term thing.
 This is actually treating a problem or the cause of the problem and not the symptom.
 We see a range of 85% to 93% success rate.